WICG/declarative-partial-updates/snap-to-activate-explainer.md

   the integration shouldn't be so tight that a second activation is difficult or has poor developer ergonomics.)

+* We need to consider how assistive technology announces the existence and use of the user interface elements that can be activated by scrolling.
+  It seems likely that with some solutions in this space the browser may have enough information to make the announcements made by assistive technology better than they would be if developers were using snapchange events.
+  However, we need to investigate what is actually possible for browsers to do, in what cases the browser behavior could be improved by better markup (e.g., ARIA) from the developer (and thus what we should recommend developers do), and in what cases we can improve the default behaviors even in the absence of markup from the developer.

 * While in many cases the snapping involved will be `scroll-snap-type: mandatory`, the design should probably consider `scroll-snap-type: proximity` as well.

+* We should consider that scroll snapping works separately in the horizontal and vertical directions.
+  Activation should probably require that an element be scrolled to accurately in both directions, either because it is snapped or because that direction is not scrollable.
+  However, it may need to work in some cases where an ancestor is scrollable in the other direction but the element is not snapped.

 ## Possible directions